rodrigomelo9/amba/amba.md

 ### Unaligned transfers
 <!-- .slide: data-background="yellow" -->

-PADDR can be unaligned, but the result is UNPREDICTABLE (Completer may utilize the unaligned address, aligned address, or indicate an error response).
+PADDR can be unaligned, but the result is UNPREDICTABLE (COMPLETER may utilize the unaligned address, aligned address, or indicate an error response).

 ----